What are Lashing Bands?

 All That You Wanted To Know About Lashing Bands

 Lashing bands or ratchet straps are used to tie down or hold equipment or cargo while it is being transported.
-They’re also called tie-down straps or lashing belts.
-A lashing band is extremely strong, has high tensile strength, and is durable.
+They’re also called tie-down straps or lashing belts, and are extremely strong, durable, and have high tensile strength.

 Different Types Of Lashing Bands

 Lashing bands are usually made from polyester fabric.
 These are strong and do not stretch as much.
 This is especially important when holding down large equipment or cargo.
 And since they do not absorb moisture, polyester–made lashing belts aren’t prone to mold and mildew.
 They can fairly withstand UV rays and do not shrink as well.
 If your load is prone to expand or settle while being shipped, polyester lashing bands are ideal.

 Some manufacturers customise lashing bands to match a customer’s specifications.
 For example, nylon-made lashing belts are ideal for loads that need a little stretch.
 You can choose from lightweight belts to hold weights up to 3000 kg or buy heavier lashing belts that can tie down cargo up to 10,000 kg.
 Steel straps are used for equipment with sharp edges and materials that don’t settle.
 They can carry the heaviest load without breaking even when carried over long distances.